abgbro/codepath-preworkout/README.md

 App Ideas:

-On The Go Zillow Augmented Reality App: Instantly retrieve comprehensive real estate information by pointing your camera at any house.
+**On The Go Zillow Augmented Reality App**: Instantly retrieve comprehensive real estate information by pointing your camera at any house.
 From market value to square footage, explore properties seamlessly through augmented reality.

-HitchHike: College students can easily carpool for breaks or other occasions with the HitchHike app.
+**HitchHike**: College students can easily carpool for breaks or other occasions with the HitchHike app.
 Connect with fellow students, set preferences, and enjoy a secure, cost-effective ride home.
 Real-time tracking, secure payments, and a rating system ensure a reliable and community-driven transportation network.

 ## Notes